Jon Berti Player Props: Marlins vs. Padres

 Jon Berti At The Plate

-- Berti is batting .268 with five doubles, two home runs and 12 walks.
+- Berti has five doubles, two home runs and 13 walks while batting .275.

-- Berti has picked up a hit in 31 of 45 games this year, with multiple hits nine times.
+- In 69.6% of his 46 games this season, Berti has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has gone deep in two of 45 games played this season, and in 1.2% of his plate appearances.
+- He has hit a long ball in two of 46 games played this year, and in 1.1% of his plate appearances.

-- Berti has driven in a run in eight games this year (17.8%), including two games with multiple runs batted in.
+- Berti has driven in a run in eight games this season (17.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.